freaker2112/kindle-id/README.md

 Make sure you make "kindle-id" executable with: chmod u+rx kindle-id

-You can then run the app with "kindle-id"
+You can then run the app with "kindle-id {path/to/html}"